Raveena2006/raveena.github.io/index.md

 layout: default
 ---

-_I was never meant to follow the rules—I was meant to understand them._
+_I was never meant to follow the rules — I was meant to understand them._

 **An ~~engineer~~ by degree, a `hacker` by instinct.**